Cray-HPE/docs-csm/install/index.md

 A major feature of CSM 1.2.x is the Bifurcated CAN (BICAN).
 The BICAN is designed to separate administrative network traffic from user network traffic.
 More information can be found on the [BICAN summary page](../operations/network/management_network/bican_technical_summary.md).
-Review the BICAN summary before continuing with the CSM 1.2.x install.
+Review the BICAN summary before continuing with the CSM install.

-Detailed BICAN documentation can be found on the [BICAN technical details](../operations/network/management_network/bican_technical_details.md) page.
+For detailed BICAN documentation, see [BICAN technical details](../operations/network/management_network/bican_technical_details.md).

 ## Topics